US says not a dollar of aid to Central America will go to presidents

 The idea of putting conditions on foreign aid is not new and, during the Barack Obama administration (2009-2017), Congress put a lot of pressure so that the funds were tied to specific objectives in the fight. against corruption and drug trafficking.

-Later, former President Donald Trump suspended foreign aid to the Northern Triangle, considering that his governments were not doing enough to stop immigration to the north.
+Later, former President Donald Trump suspended foreign aid to the Northern Triangle, considering that his governments were not doing enough to curb immigration to the north.

 Biden’s Plan in Obama Administration